chambost/coderacademy-terminal-assignment/README.md

 **CREATE**.
 In this mode users can enter free-form text interspersed with **Blank**s.
 The **Cloze** is a drama which can be spoken by two voices, one male and one female.
 A drama alternates between lines of dialogue spoken by the two voices.
 The creator is given a choice of the gender of the first voice.
 They can name the character.
 Next the line of dialogue is specified, with zero or more **Blank**s interspersed.
 Moving onto the second character's line of dialogue, a name can be specified, and more dialgoue free-from-text with Blanks can be entereed.
 The creator then alternates entered dialgoue for each character.

 **PLAY**.
 A player choose to load a specific **Cloze** or opts for a randomised one.
-The player is prompted (with text-to-speech and onscreen text) to supply a response to each **Blank** in turn.
+The player is welcomed and then prompted (with text-to-speech and onscreen text) to supply a response to each **Blank** in turn.
 Once all **Blank**s are responded to the player is given the opportunity to listen to the drama that is generated from those responses.

+Feature 3, the

 ### R9.
 Trello Board